mattgriffin94/decompemerald/README.md

 - QOL
   - Friendship is always set to max
   - Infinite TMs
   - High Pitch Whistle!
 A new key item that Professor Birch will give you along with your starter.
 Turn this on to make an infinite always-on repel.
 Turn this off if you want wild encounters as normal.
+  - Removed Nickname Prompt on Wild Pokemon Encounters (I hate nicknames!
+Pokemon are a tool!)

 ## Planned Features